 Annual public meetings

 The Museum hosts a public meeting once a year.
-This meeting provides an overview of the past year and a Q & A session with Museum Executive.
+This meeting provides an opportunity to share Museum activities, plans and priorities.

 Page Navigation